Register with our Practice

 This is sometimes called proxy access or third party access.

-You can ask to be a proxy, to help someone else with their prescriptions, appointments or other GP services, or choose a proxy to help you with yours.
+You can ask to be a proxy in order to help someone else with their prescriptions, appointments or other GP services, or choose a proxy to help you with yours.

 What is proxy access?